MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M06L02Lab: Slow Insert Update and Delete in Availability Group database and HADR_SYNC_COMMIT Waits.md

 ![alt text](https://github.com/MohamedAbdelhalem/dbatools/blob/main/Monitor/Perfmon/media/slow_script.png)

-5. After the query has finished running, stop the performance counter and review the report:
+5. Once the query finishes running, stop the performance counter and review the report:

 ![alt text](https://github.com/MohamedAbdelhalem/dbatools/blob/main/Monitor/Perfmon/media/slow_perfmon.png)

-To address the identified issue, make the following changes: commit after every 1,000 inserts to reduce the transaction log writer bottleneck.
-The report indicates that the write speed is only 516 bytes per second, which is quite low.
-To improve the average size, batch your transactions into multiple patches and change them into explicit transactions instead of using the default auto-commit behavior.
+To address the identified issue, make the following changes: commit after every `1,000 inserts` to reduce the transaction log writer bottleneck.
+The report indicates that the write speed is only `516 bytes` per second, which is `quite low`.
+To improve the average size, batch your transactions into multiple patches and change them into `explicit transactions` instead of using the `default auto-commit` behavior.

 ![alt text](https://github.com/MohamedAbdelhalem/dbatools/blob/main/Monitor/Perfmon/media/fast_script.png)